gautamdhameja/mtf-mashup/README.md

 The web app connects with these 2 APIs directly to get the assets and to create mashups.

+### Functionality

+The input files were tracks created by artists participating at the #MTFLabs and they were pre-uploaded in the temp folder in the API app.
+The  .Net API method picked up these tracks from the temp folder, merged them together and returned the path of the mashed up file saved in a temp folder.

+The selection of tracks was made by the live audience using a simple React-Redux based frontend app sending the selections to the API.

 ### Infrastructure

 The solution has the following infrastructure components,

-* Web App is deployed on Azure App Service
+* Web App is deployed using docker on a Azure VM
 * .Net API is Azure API App
-* Music repository is on Azure Storage Account
+* Music repository is on Azure Blob Storage
 * BigchainDB node is hosted on docker on a Azure VM
 * Node.js API is also on docker on the same Azure VM

+### Configuration

+* For .Net API the configuration is in the `web.config` `AppSettings` section.
+* For the node.js API the configuration is in the `env.json` file.

+Note: All configuration settings related to cloud endpoints have been changed to empty strings in this public repository.